sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - show actuator endpoints using postman
   - /actuator/beans - look into it and you will understand lots of spring internals
   - take a look at the spring source code
+  - ???cglib for the TimeEnteryController, what about other beans?
-- you probably do not expose mappings,beans,env in production, they are mostly for development
+- you probably do not expose mappings,beans,env in production, they are mostly for development - however, you could configure your firewall so that only the internal traffic within the firewall maybe only admin roles can access them
 - dynatrace (ford), appdynamics (fedex) will give you better data than metrics
 - actuator endpoint does not persist the data
 - ./actuator/beans - show cgLib of the timeEntryController??